 In truth I did not have many options to choose from….Threadbare leggings and my husbands T shirt with an oil patch on the front…….I am officially a frumpy old bird.
 In truth I was glad to take frumpy, it could so easily have gone crop top and camel toe.Here is a photo of our class.
-I’m the one in the lavender leopard print obvs ………
+That’s me at the back ………

 I beat it back and then divided the whole lot by eight.
 I did this using scales and a calculator just to make it easier.
 I am rubbish at guessing.
 You need to cover the dough with a damp tea towel as you go otherwise the idle dough will develop a bit of a crust.
 The trick then is to oil the surface as well as the rolling pin and roll out each naan bread to about a 20 cm by 15 cm trefoil.
 Think Brownies or Guides…… Any shape is fine really.
 You want a thickness of about a 1 pound coin on the work surface.
 In reality as you pick the dough up it will shrink in size and thicken on it’s way to the pan.Worry not, God loves them all……..